 a nil rate band legacy, including a gift of the balance available after taking account of lifetime gifts, eg “the maximum amount which could be given to them by this will without inheritance tax becoming payable”

 Note that in the last example, the specific legacy is not quantifiable at the time the Will is written.
-The testator does not know which lifetime gifts will become chargeable, nor, perhaps, whether he will be entitled to
+The testator does not know which lifetime gifts will become chargeable, nor, perhaps, whether

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.